-We hope everyone stayed warm and safe during the snowstorm.
-With the large amount of snow and temperatures flip-flopping above and below freezing, it’s good to keep an eye out for ice dams that may build up on roofs.
+Massachusetts homeowners deal with the large amount of snow and temperatures flip-flopping above and below freezing, so it’s good to keep an eye out for ice dams that may build up on roofs.

-Accumulated snow that doesn’t have the chance to melt before the next snowfall hits, or that starts to melt but freezes again before it’s fully melted off, can create a backlog of frozen precipitation and build up on the roof of your home, potentially causing some serious damage.
+Accumulated snow that doesn’t have the chance to melt before the next snowfall hits, or that starts to melt but freezes again before it’s fully melted off, can create a backlog of frozen precipitation and build up on the roof of your home, potentially causing some serious damage – like ice dams.

 Generally speaking, the radiant heat from the sun on a bright day will be enough to melt the snow on your roof, allowing it to flow into the gutters and out through the downspouts.
 On roofs without gutters, the snow simply drips off the edge onto the ground.
 Regardless of the mechanism, as long as water has a route to flow off the roof, everything is fine.
 However, if a heavy build of snow has accumulated on the roof, and is only partially melting, chances are that the water can’t escape the roof, and that’s where the big problems begin.